josehu07/josehu07.github.io/_posts/2021-01-01-ssd-to-optane.md

 As [this paper](https://www.usenix.org/conference/fast20/presentation/yang) pointed out, the current state of Optane DIMM exposes some interesting performance characteristics that lie in the middle of SSDs and DRAM:

-- Latency performance approaches DRAM, but has larger vvariation;
+- Latency performance approaches DRAM, but has larger variation;
 - Though the whole device appears to be byte-addressable, small random accesses matter - they will bring down performance due to the 256B actual media granularity;
 - DRAM is serial, SSDs have high internal parallelism across packages, and Optane DIMM sits in between - it has limited degree of internal parallelism and hence degraded performance under high concurrency;
 - Ordering of temporal accesses to the same memory address is important due to consistency issues.